 Draft Freedom Camping Bylaw

-Earlier this year, we asked you what you thought about freedom camping in Tararua.
+In February 2025, we asked our communities what they thought about freedom camping in Tararua.
 You told us that freedom camping is part of the Kiwi way of life, and it's important that any changes protect that, not take it away.

-Tararua District Council has developed a draft a Freedom Camping Bylaw, with a focus on setting fair, simple rules that protect the places we all love.
+We then developed a draft Freedom Camping Bylaw, with a focus on setting fair, simple rules that protect the places we all love.
 This isn’t about taking the ‘freedom’ out of freedom camping.
 It’s about making camping safer, and make sure everyone — locals, visitors, and businesses — can enjoy the benefits.

-Looking for FAQ or info on how feedback has helped shape the draft Bylaw?
+Looking for information on how early feedback helped shape the draft?
 Please see further down the page.

 Consultation closed on 24 June 2025

-Thank you to everyone who took the time to have their say — whether you made a submission, gave feedback online, or had a conversation with us in person.
-Your input helps to shape a bylaw that reflects the values, needs, and expectations of the people who live, visit, and travel through our district.
+Thank you to everyone who took the time to have their say, whether you made a submission, gave feedback online, or had a conversation with us in person.
+Your input helped shape a bylaw that reflects the values, needs, and expectations of the people who live, visit, and travel through our district.

-Over the past four weeks, we’ve heard from a wide range of voices — including residents, freedom campers, local businesses, community groups, and tourism advocates.
+During the four-week consultation period, we heard from a wide range of voices, including residents, freedom campers, local businesses, community groups, and tourism advocates.

-- If adopted, a summary of public feedback and a copy of the final bylaw will be published on the Council website (and printed copies available from Council offices), as well as further details on when the Bylaw will come into effect.
+A summary of public feedback and a copy of the final bylaw are available on the Council website, with printed copies available from Council offices.
+Details about when the bylaw will come into effect are also included in the published summary.

 Key Documents

-Here’s how your feedback through our recent survey helped to shape what’s being proposed:
+Here’s how your feedback through our pre-engagement survey helped to shape what was proposed:

-- You told us you value the ability to camp responsibly — we’ve focused on keeping sites accessible while making expectations clear for all users.
+- You told us you value the ability to camp responsibly — we focused on keeping sites accessible while making expectations clear for all users.

-- You raised concerns about bad behaviour from a minority — the bylaw proposes practical steps to manage those rare issues without punishing responsible campers.
+- You raised concerns about bad behaviour from a minority — the bylaw proposed practical steps to manage those rare issues without punishing responsible campers.

-- You highlighted the need for fairness — we’re proposing a bylaw that welcomes freedom camping while putting commonsense limits in place to protect public spaces.
+- You highlighted the need for fairness — we proposed a bylaw that welcomes freedom camping while putting commonsense limits in place to protect public spaces.

 To view a list of Freedom Camping sites in the district, visit: